Afterlife-Horizon/afho_backend/README.md

     2.  in Authentication tab go to URL Configurator and add the url of your website
     3. In providers tab enable disord with the client id and secret of your discord application, copy the url
     4.  go to https://discord.com/developers/applications and add the url to the redirect uri
 7. Add roles that you want the user to be able to add to themselves in **src/constants.ts**:

     ```ts
-    import { IReactionRole } from "./types";
+    import { IReactionRole } from "./types"

     export const reactionRoles: IReactionRole[] = [
     	// emoji 1
     	{
     		description: "description", // description of the role
     		emojiName: "role name", // name of the emoji without :: (ex: :smile: -> smile)
-            roleID: "role id",          // id of the role, can be found by right clicking on the role and clicking on copy id
+    		roleID: "role id" // id of the role, can be found by right clicking on the role and clicking on copy id
     	},
     	// emoji 2
     	{
     		description: "description",
     		emojiName: "role name",
-            roleID: "role id",
+    		roleID: "role id"
-        },
+    	}
     	// ...
-    ];
+    ]
     ```

 8. Add all the variables in .env files: